OscarCubeles/angular-restaurant-app/README.md

 ## Json Server

-Run `json-server --watch db.json` for a json server json-server folder.
+Run `json-server --watch db.json` for a json server in the json-server folder.
 Navigate to `http://localhost:3000/` to see the contents of the server.

 ## Code scaffolding